yOyOeK1/oiyshTerminal/ySS_calibration/sites/packitso/p-open-muscle-src/README.md

-Data upcomming from sensor in by udp in format json.
+Data upcoming from sensor in by udp in format jsonish.
 Example row

 ```json
 {